ctp-archive/data-journalism/README.md

-# Data journalism with the CTP archive
+# COVID Tracking Project Archive Course in a Box

+The COVID data journalism course-in-a-box – [available online here](https://ctp-archive.github.io/data-journalism/) – is an open-source curriculum for teaching the conceptual foundations of data journalism using material from the [COVID Tracking Project Archive](https://www.library.ucsf.edu/archives/covid-19-pandemic/the-covid-tracking-project-archive/), housed at the University of California, San Francisco.

+Although the content of this course is targeted primarily toward data journalism educators on the undergraduate level, all the materials on the site are open for use to anyone interested in learning or teaching data journalism.

-Designed and created for the [COVID Tracking Project Archive](https://www.library.ucsf.edu/archives/covid-19-pandemic/the-covid-tracking-project-archive/) housed at the University of California San Francisco Archives and Special Collections.
-Funded by a [data engagement award](https://www.nnlm.gov/about/regions/region5) from the National Network of Libraries of Medicine Region 5.
+The project was designed and created by [Tyler Dukes](https://github.com/mtdukes) for the [COVID Tracking Project Archive](https://www.library.ucsf.edu/archives/covid-19-pandemic/the-covid-tracking-project-archive/) housed at the University of California, San Francisco Archives and Special Collections.
+Funded was provided by a [data engagement award](https://www.nnlm.gov/about/regions/region5) from the National Network of Libraries of Medicine Region 5 and the Alfred P. Sloan Foundation (Sloan grant G-2022-17133).

-Uses the [Course-in-a-Box tool](https://course-in-a-box.p2pu.org) from P2PU for building and publishing online courses.
+The site uses the [Course-in-a-Box tool](https://course-in-a-box.p2pu.org) from Peer 2 Peer University for building and publishing online courses.

-## TODO

-- [X] Add pacing
-- [ ] Add scripts/sample sheets
-- [ ] Proofreading
-- [ ] Check links
-- [ ] Archive all external links
-- [X] Add instructor note to walkthrough

 ## Making changes

+For detailed documentation on how to use the course-in-a-box tool from P2PU, follow the organization's [setup and customization guide](https://course-in-a-box.p2pu.org/).

 To make changes to the template itself, a good place to start is the [`_layouts`](/_layouts), [`_includes`](/_includes) and [`css`](/css) directories.
 These directories contain all the layout and style files used.